UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 The lightbulb that hung from the ceiling flared, then went out, leaving everything in darkness.
 Perfect timing.
 Light from the moon rushed through the circular window, illuminating a small portion of the attic, but it was still hard to see.

-I checked in all directions with my light.
+I checked in all directions with the light in one hand and my Beretta in the other.
 When I glanced at the circular window, I saw it: the shadowy profile of a woman walking silently past the window from left to right, blocking out the moonlight.
 She had a thin frame and short hair.
 The floor creaked as she walked.

 The silhouette disappeared into darkness as it stepped beyond the window toward the closet that contained the mannequin torso.
 When I aimed the flashlight in her direction, she was gone.